The Deepdene Trail is a brand new walking trail, just a 15 minute stroll from Dorking's town centre and railway stations.

 The magnificent Hope Mausoleum is one of the most important historic buildings of its kind and the sole intact surviving structure created by the highly influential, collector, builder and designer of major international importance, Thomas Hope.

-You are welcome from the 10th September to come and explore!
+You are welcome to come and explore!

 "I can't wait to return and explore more especially to see the Mausoleum."